trento-project/wanda/CONTRIBUTING.md

 # trento-support.sh --collect all --output file-tgz
 ```

-and include the output to your issue.
+and include the output in your issue.
 The script should remove sensitive data
-automatically but please make sure you are not sharing anything sensible yourself.
+automatically but please make sure you are not sharing any sensitive data of your own.

 ## Submitting changes

+Always refer to the [docs repository](https://github.com/trento-project/docs) for coding standards and general guidelines.

 ### Pull Requests guideline

 Reviews are hard.
-This few points will help reduce the effort and allow us to
-merge your changes faster.
+These few points will help us to reduce the time and effort required and allow us to merge your changes faster.

 1. Only touch relevant files.
 2. We have a PR template to aid you in completing the required details.
 Be
    sure to complete it and remove the non-relevant parts.
 3. Keep PRs as small as possible.
-When the PR gets too big, consider splitting
-   it in multiple parts.
-An PR should ideally be between 100 and 500 additions.
+When the PR gets too big, consider splitting it into multiple parts.
+A PR should ideally be between 100 and 500 additions.
 4. Check that the tests are passing.
 5. Check that your code is not generating new warnings.
 6. Check that any dependent changes have been merged and published in downstream modules